Oblique wing: Theory

-The general idea is to design an aircraft that performs with high efficiency as the Mach number increases from takeoff to cruise conditions (M ~ 0.8, for a commercial aircraft).
+The general approach is to design an aircraft that performs with high efficiency as the Mach number increases from takeoff to cruise conditions (M ~ 0.8, for a commercial aircraft).
 Since two different types of drag dominate in each of these two flight regimes, uniting high performance designs for each regime into a single airframe is problematic.

 At low Mach numbers induced drag dominates drag concerns.
 Airplanes during takeoff and gliders are most concerned with induced drag.
 One way to reduce induced drag is to increase the effective wingspan of the lifting surface.
 This is why gliders have such long, narrow wings.
 An ideal wing has infinite span and induced drag is reduced to a two–dimensional property.
 At lower speeds, during takeoffs and landings, an oblique wing would be positioned perpendicular to the fuselage like a conventional wing to provide maximum lift and control qualities.
 As the aircraft gained speed, the wing would be pivoted to increase the oblique angle, thereby reducing the drag due to wetted area, and decreasing fuel consumption.

 Alternatively, at Mach numbers increasing towards the speed of sound and beyond, wave drag dominates design concerns.
 As the aircraft displaces the air, a sonic wave is generated.
 Sweeping the wings away from the nose of the aircraft can keep the wings aft of the sonic wave, greatly reducing drag.
 Unfortunately, for a given wing design, increasing sweep decreases the aspect ratio.
 At high speeds, both subsonic and supersonic, an oblique wing would be pivoted at up to 60 degrees to the aircraft's fuselage for better high-speed performance.
 The studies showed these angles would decrease aerodynamic drag, permitting increased speed and longer range with the same fuel expenditure.

-Fundamentally, it appears that no design can be completely optimized for both flight regimes.
+Fundamentally, it appears that no design can be completely optimised for both flight regimes.
 However, the oblique wing shows promise of getting close.
 By actively increasing sweep as Mach number increases, high efficiency is possible for a wide range of speeds.

-It is theorized that an oblique flying wing could drastically improve commercial air transportation, reducing fuel costs and noise in the vicinity of airports.
+Robert T. Jones theorised that an oblique flying wing could drastically improve commercial air transportation, reducing fuel costs and noise in the vicinity of airports.
 Military operations include the possibility of a long–endurance fighter/attack vehicle.